neutrons/garnet/docs/source/design/oncat_mvp.rst

+.. _pyocat_mvp:

 PyOnCat Model-View-Presenter
 ========================================

 The data, graphical interface and functionality components related to OnCat are described here.
 The related code is organized in Model-View-Presenter pattern.

-The Model is described in detail here: link to OncatSchema diagram The View is described below:
+The Model is described in detail :ref:`PyOnCatSchema <pyoncat>`.
+The View is described below:

+(The ReductionPlanWidget contains only elements relevant to pyoncat data.)

 .. mermaid::